-Who needs to be trained on the three high alert medications (i.e., warfarin sodium, clozapine, buprenorphine hydrochloride and naloxone) policies?
+Who needs to be trained on the two high alert medications (i.e., warfarin sodium, clozapine) policies?

 Only those MAP Certified staff (including relief staff), who administer or assist in the administration of a high alert medication are required to receive the training specific to the medication or medications.

-What documentation does the MAP registered site need as evidence that a MAP Certified staff has been trained on the three high alert medications?
+What documentation does the MAP registered site need as evidence that a MAP Certified staff has been trained on the two high alert medications?

-For any/all of the three high alert medications, the site must have documentation that includes the date of the training, the name(s) of the staff trained, and the name and contact information of the trainer.
-In addition, for required documentation specific to warfarin sodium and/or clozapine training, the Evaluation Tool must be completed and retained at the site with a copy at the service provider’s main.
+For any/all of the two high alert medications, the site must have documentation that includes the date of the training, the name(s) of the staff trained, and the name and contact information of the trainer.
+In addition, for required documentation specific to warfarin sodium and/or clozapine training, the Evaluation Tool must be completed and retained at the site.

-Can an LPN provide initial training on the three high alert medications?
+Can an LPN provide initial training on the two high alert medications?

 No. However, if the LPN receives the training and is able to demonstrate initial and continued competence, then the LPN can provide secondary or re-training.